chayyccee/enterprize-chat_app/README.md

 This application is a Full Stack Realtime Chat Messaging App with Authentication & SMS Notifications.
 Also With Direct and Group Chats, emojis & Reactions, Built-in Gif support, the ability to like, edit & delete messages, specialized commands, can reply messages in threads, and much more, this fully responsive Medical Pager.

+This is the [Server Side Code](https://github.com/chayyccee/enterprize-chat_app-server) repository on github.

 ## Screenshot
 ![Medical Pager Screenshot](https://github.com/chayyccee/enterprize-chat_app-client/blob/main/src/assets/screenshot.png "Medical Pager")
 # Getting Started